lathe/lathe/README.md

   project](https://github.com/arclanguage/arc-nu).
 The arc/nu project
   is Pauan's heavily refactored fork of ar.

-These have worked with Lathe in the past, but they are untested with Lathe at the moment, so they may not work:

 * [Jarc](http://jarc.sourceforge.net/), JD Brennan's JVM
   implementation of Arc, which omits continuation support and has syntaxes for easy interaction with other JVM code, making it fit in